AMDResearch/Riallto/scripts/linux/README.md

 ### If the Docker container does not start with `launch_jupyter.sh` or `run_pytest.sh` because of the `/dev/accel/accel0` does not exist

+First of all, confirm that secure boot is disabled on the BIOS.

 Check `dmesg`

 ```sh